 Grab food storage containers and wilderness permits along with maps and brochures.

 Located at Mile 24 on Mineral King Road.
-Open daily from the end of May until the end of September from 7:30 a.m. to 4 p.m.
+Open daily from May 1 until the end of October from 7:30 a.m. to 4 p.m.
 Closed seasonally.

 There are 14 wilderness ranger stations in the Sequoia-Kings Canyon wilderness.